 When searching for your next translator, check to see if they are MoJ certified, this ensures the accuracy of the source document which in turn means that discrepancies are less likely to occur.
 Ensure you trust the translator you choose and that you believe they will maintain the integrity of the document and not just translate the words as they appear.
 The cost of using an MoJ certified translator can save you a great deal of time and hassle in the long run and avoid any issues in the future where documents may have been incorrectly translated.

-If you are would like to find out more about our translation service, please get in touch with Wayne Merrick, Head of Corporate Solutions on firstname.lastname@example.org or +971 (0) 4 446 3900.
+If you are would like to find out more about our translation service, please get in touch with a member of the team on firstname.lastname@example.org or +971 (0) 4 446 3900.